LGBTQIA+

 You can get support:

-- from LGBTQIA+ support groups such as metro-stand-out
+- from LGBTQIA+ support groups such as Metro

 - by getting counselling in person (speak to your GP about this)